larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-6-streamlining_with_properties.md

 Outline:

+  - [_Question:_] We have re-implemented our reference, what else is there?
   - Separate out complex render methods
     - Separation of concerns
     - simplified syntax as only render method
   - Stateless functional component
+      - [_Cue_:]
+      - See in action
+      - Execute
+        - working directory
+          - stateless
+        - command
+          - yarn start
     - [_Cue_:]
       - Implement render as function
       - exported function is the render method of resultant component.